chaoss/wg-dei/focus-areas/leadership/mentorship.md

 - Mentors experience (rounds or years mentored)
 - Geographic distribution of mentees
 - Retention rate of mentees vs the usual retention rate in the community
-- Variety of projects participating in the mentorship program (e.g., in the OpenStack Gender Report a few of them were participating)
+- Variety of projects participating in a mentorship program (e.g., in the OpenStack Gender Report a few of them were participating)
+- Variety of mentorship programs across a project ecosystem targeting different contribution levels (e.g., contribution ladder, onion layers)
 - Number of official mentors in the mentorship programs
     * How many mentors repeat the position in the following years